biodiversity-exploratories-synthesis/Synthesis_dataset_manual/Synthesis datasets  How to use.md

 ### Interactions dataset
 This dataset includes a list of all observed biotic interactions between pairs of species in the Biodiversity Exploratories (forests and grasslands).
 You will find the dataset here: [List of biotic interactions between pairs of species in Biodiversity Exploratories](https://www.bexis.uni-jena.de/ddm/data/Showdata/31209)
-*NOte: the dataset will be uploaded soon, we are currently making all the final checks*
+*Note: the dataset will be uploaded soon, we are currently making all the final checks*

 ## Datasets size and memory issues